Formally licensed U.S. online poker faces a number of critical challenges and obstacles in 2019.

 U.S. Online Poker Challenge #1: DOJ Wire Act Re-interpretation

-The new opinion seemingly broadens the scope of the USDOJ’s potential prosecution, encompassing all forms of online gambling.
+The new opinion seemingly broadens the scope of the USDOJ’s potential prosecution, encompassing all forms of cross-state online gambling.
 The new opinion prompted poker lobbyist Rich Muny to advise American online poker players of the uncertain future that awaits regulated, statewide U.S. online poker if the new opinion is not overturned, clarified, or otherwise rescinded.

 Regulators won't simply ignore the DoJ.
 And, banks won't process transactions they feel are unlawful under the Wire Act, even if they meet the letter of UIGEA….